 The GI of glucose is defined as 100, meaning it's very rapidly absorbed.

-On the other hand, fructose, or fruit sugar, has a low GI of only 19.
+On the other hand fructose, the fruit sugar has a low GI of only 19.

-So too, the galactose in avocados is very slowly absorbed because of the fat and protein in the fruit; they have a GI of only 15.
+So too the galactose in an avocado is very slowly absorbed because of the fat and protein in the fruit; it has a GI of only 15.

-It's a not uncommon misconception that all simple carbohydrates should be avoided, because they are rapidly absorbed, giving a blood glucose rush; but all complex starches are slowly digested and are good.
+There's a not uncommon misconception that all simple carbohydrates should be avoided because they are rapidly absorbed, giving a blood glucose rush; but all complex starches are slowly digested and are good.
 It is completely false.

-Cake flour for example, a complex carbohydrate, has a high GI of 70; white rice is even higher at 75.
-Much depends on how refined the food is; how much of the fibre has been removed.
+Cake flour for example, a complex carbohydrate, has a high GI of 70; white rice is even more concerning at 75.
+Much depends on how refined the food is; what proportion of the fibre has been extracted?

-Are you beginning to get a grasp of simple vs complex carbohydrate and how they can dramatically affect your well-being, for better or for worse?
+Are you beginning to get a grasp of simple vs complex carbohydrates and how they can dramatically affect your well-being, for better or for worse?

 The greater the fructose fraction, the lower the glycemic index.